Skip to content

 • HTTP binding — how operations, inputs, and outputs map to HTTP methods, URIs, headers, and bodies

 NSmithy reads the protocol trait and generates the matching client and server surfaces.
-Your handler implementation is protocol-agnostic — the same IMyServiceHandler interface is used regardless of which protocol the service is annotated with.
+Your handler implementation is protocol-agnostic: the same IMyServiceHandler interface is used regardless of which protocol annotates the service.
+See Client & Server Usage for the canonical handler and client code — the protocol pages below only cover what is specific to each protocol (its trait, modeling rules, and wire format).

 ProtocolTraitGenerated surfacesStatus